AMM48/ClusterDeploy/README.md

 ## Overview

 ClusterDeploy is a comprehensive project designed to showcase Kubernetes environment using K3s, a lightweight Kubernetes distribution.
-This project integrates various components essential for modern cloud-native applications, including ArgoCD for GitOps, Prometheus for monitoring, Grafana for visualization, Traefik Proxy as the Ingress controller, and Kubeseal for secure secret management.
+This project integrates various components essential for modern cloud-native applications, including ArgoCD for GitOps, Prometheus for monitoring, Grafana for visualization, Ingress-Nginx as the Ingress controller, and Kubeseal for secure secret management.

 The Ingress resource is configured to use a TLS-Secret for handling HTTPS traffic, ensuring secure communication between clients and the services.